 The first buyouts of studios by outside forces began during this time, as corporations not only saw that Hollywood was big business, but that, in their currently troubled state, the studios were ripe for hostile takeover.

-While the New Hollywood era lasted less than a decade and a half, it had a profound impact on how Hollywood operated.
+While the New Hollywood era lasted just under two decades compared to the several decades of the Studio System and Blockbuster eras, it had a profound impact on how Hollywood operated.
 New Hollywood was the era in which, at least in the eyes of academics and the American cultural elite, cinema finally secured its status as True Art after decades of fighting for acceptance alongside literature, theater, and music.
 The old studio system, in which the producers had the ultimate say in everything that happened on set and backstage, was gone for good, and wouldn't be replicated even after they started reasserting their power.

 Still, the influence and cultural prestige of films from this era was such that Hollywood did entertain, if far less than usual, the idea of movies made for the art.
 Certain filmmakers who emerged from the era with their careers intact, like Woody Allen, Clint Eastwood, Steven Spielberg, and much later, Martin Scorsese (after a difficult period in The '80s), managed to carve niches within the industry and remained solvent, setting a precedent for the likes of The Coen Brothers, Spike Lee, Wes Anderson, Quentin Tarantino, Paul Thomas Anderson, David Fincher, and Steven Soderbergh, who later became prominent as creative filmmakers within the mainstream.

-The output of the era, like that of the Golden Age, is often put through the Nostalgia Filter, with some saying that it was the last truly classic decade for American cinema (expect Critical Backlash and Flame War for those who disagree).
-At the end of the day, the lessons learned from New Hollywood, both good and bad, would be put to use by the studios — and their new corporate owners — to start The Blockbuster Age of Hollywood, the true new Hollywood establishment.
+The output of the era, like that of the Golden Age, is often put through the Nostalgia Filter, with some saying that the 1970s was the last truly classic decade for American cinema (expect Critical Backlash and Flame War for those who disagree).
+At the end of the day, the lessons learned from New Hollywood, both good and bad, would be put to use by the studios— and their new corporate owners— to start The Blockbuster Age of Hollywood, the true new Hollywood establishment.

 Tropes from this Era